Call Out Coercive Policies and Distorted Justifications

 Why?

-Below is this put in their own obfuscating language.
-The paid writer offers opinions, not facts, sets up only two choices to consider, and warmly accepts the wisdom of both views.
-We have the appearance of building early education systems without actually funding the common good.
+Look at their obfuscating language.
+The government’s paid writer justifies sealing off democracy with opinions (beliefs), not facts, offers only two choices to consider, and graciously accepts the wisdom of both.
+This is what propaganda looks like.
+We have the appearance of building early education systems without actually funding what communities and families actually want for their children.

 Smarter Reform: “We do not believe in a single ‘best’ funding stream or program model.
 Our view is that ECE can — and should — tap a wide range of funds from many sources and that the funds should flow to both programs (grants and contracts) as well as to families (via portable subsidy in the form of vouchers, certificates or tax benefits.)
 We do not see these two forms of financial assistance as mutually exclusive; in fact, we propose that they be combined, similar to how higher education, low-income housing, transportation, and other public goods in the U.S. are financed.” http://www.earlychildhoodfinance.org/about-the-alliance